afpineda/SimWheelESP32-SimHub-Plugin/README.md

 Devices capable of individual pixel control will receive pixel data as long as they are detected and an LED profile is configured and stored.

-Unlike other SimHub content, LED profiles are not automatically saved or applied.
+Unlike other SimHub content, LED profiles are not automatically saved.
 You have to press the `💾 Apply and save` button.
-As a result, you will not be able to see the changes live.

 ### Troubleshooting